jvwilliams23/jvwilliams23.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Josh Williams!
 I am a computational scientist at STFC, Hartree Centre.
-I am also PhD candidate at Heriot-Watt University (Edinburgh, UK).
-I am funded by the [Carnegie-Trust for the Universities of Scotland](https://www.carnegie-trust.org/alumni/josh-williams-2/).
+I obtained a PhD in Mechanical Engineering from Heriot-Watt University (Edinburgh, UK), funded by the [Carnegie-Trust for the Universities of Scotland](https://www.carnegie-trust.org/alumni/josh-williams-2/).
 My research is focussed towards improving dispersion and deposition of inhaled therapeutics in respiratory patients' lungs.

 My main [research interests](/research) include: